Ariful Haque Choudhury: Career

 On 28 August 2018, Bangladesh High Court ordered Bangladesh government to handover Choudhury's passport to him.
 The passport was confiscated after he had received bail from Shah A M S Kibria murder case.

 In August 2019, Choudhury announced a 7.89 billion taka budget, including 2 billion taka allocation for infrastructure project from Bangladesh government, for Sylhet City Corporation.
 On 28 September 2019, Choudhury filed a general diary with Kotwali Police Station over threats he received on the phone.

 22 councillors of Sylhet City Corporation out of a total 36 councillors filled a complaint against Choudhury with Ministry of Local Government, Rural Development and Co-operatives over corruption allegation and called for his removal.
 Some of the councillors would later tell the press that they did not call for his removal but for an investigation of specific corruption allegation against him.
+He boycotted the 2023 Sylhet City Corporation election as per the party decision.
+On 16 September 2023, he was promoted from the position of member of the National Executive Committee to Advisor to the Chairperson of BNP.

+Personal life

-On 10 September 2020, Choudhury tested positive for COVID-19 during the COVID-19 pandemic in Bangladesh.
-His wife had tested positive in June 2020 and recovered at home.
+On 10 September 2020, Ariful Haque Choudhury tested positive for COVID-19 during the COVID-19 pandemic in Bangladesh.
+His wife was also tested positive in June 2020 and recovered at home.